akrzemi1/papers/notes/contracts_explained.md

 Motto:

 Any contract declaration divides code into two parts: the "before" and the "after".
-A contract declaration is an information: if the predicate can be determined to be false at a given point in time, it means that the code before the contract declaration has a bug.
+A contract declaration is an information: if the predicate can be determined to be `false` at a given point in time, it means that the code before the contract declaration has a bug.
+The bug does not have to be *immediately* before contract declaration: it can be far away, but still *before*.

 Analogies to mathematical axioms